keighl/barkup/README.md

 ### RethinkDB

-The RethinkDB exporter uses `rethinkdb dump` to make a gzipped archive of your cluster. `rethinkdb` must be installed on your system.
+The RethinkDB exporter uses `rethinkdb dump` to make a gzipped archive of your cluster. `rethinkdb-dump` must be installed on your system.

+`$ sudo pip install rethinkdb`

 **Usage**